 Shropshire boutique and royal fashion designer launch masks with style

-Shropshire-based fashion boutiques, Opulent Beach Club and Claire Mischevani Couture, have joined forces to launch an exclusive line of premium face masks.
+Shropshire-based fashion boutiques, Opulent Beach Club and Claire Mischevani Couture, have joined forces to launch an exclusive line of premium face masks just as the new government regulations came into play.

 Royal fashion designer Claire Mischevani, who has dressed the likes of Princess Beatrice, Sophie Wessex and Zara Tindall, has created two bespoke masks for Opulent Beach Club; a fashion and fitness store that launched at the start of lockdown.

-Primarily fashion pieces, rather than medical-grade PPE, the masks are made with three layers of material, in line with the World Health Organisation’s recommendation.

-Available in Opulent Beach Club’s signature baby blue and pink, the limited-edition handmade masks are £26 each and available to purchase on the Opulent Beach Club online store and from its physical boutique in the heart of Shrewsbury town centre.
+Available in Opulent Beach Club’s signature baby blue and pink, the limited edition, handmade masks are available to purchase on the Opulent Beach Club online store and from its physical boutique in the heart of Shrewsbury town centre.

 Most Read